Tanzania: President Samia Suluhu Vows to Fight Graft, Protect Liberties

-Tanzanian President Samia Suluhu on Thursday assured citizens of civil liberties and vowed to end endemic corruption in the government.
+Tanzanian President Samia Suluhu yesterday assured citizens of civil liberties and vowed to end endemic corruption in the government.

 In a speech to mark 60 years of the country's independence, Suluhu also pledged to fight for her country's image abroad, including strengthening diplomatic and economic ties in the region and beyond.

-"Our diplomacy continues to shine internationally," the President said in a speech that was televised before the celebrations.
+"Our diplomacy continues to shine internationally," the President said in a speech that was also televised.

 "We are friends with almost every country on the planet.
 We are not enemies with anybody.
 We respect the views of those we do not agree with, even as we continue to defend ours as a responsibility passed down from our forefathers."